 Donate on Your Tax Return to Support Colorado’s Wildlife

 Help injured and orphaned wildlife by making a voluntary contribution to the Nongame and Endangered Wildlife Cash Fund on your Colorado tax return this year.
-For the first time, donating to this fund will help support licensed wildlife rehabilitators that care for these animals through Colorado Parks & Wildlife programs, often at their own expense.
+Donating to this fund will help support licensed wildlife rehabilitators that care for these animals through Colorado Parks & Wildlife programs, often at their own expense.

 Greenwood Wildlife Rehabilitation Center has opted out of receiving these funds for now.
 Having a stable, funded network of rehabilitators helps to relieve the animal overload that all Colorado wildlife rehabilitation organizations are experiencing.
 This means that as a whole, the rehabilitation community will be able to continue to care for as many wild animals as possible.